tonethar/IGME-235-Shared/notes/holmes-part-1.md

 ## I. Overview

 Your mission (in 3 parts):
-  1) take some existing content web content (text & 2 images), and mark up with appropriate *structural* and *semantic* HTML5 elements in order to make the content more accessible:
+  1) take some existing content web content (text & 2 images), and mark it up with appropriate *structural* and *semantic* HTML5 elements in order to make the content more accessible:
     - to *search engines* AND
     - *users* - both users surfing the web with a typical web browser, and those using screen readers
   1) style the content for a typical desktop web browser so that: